jadecobra/python_tdd_exercises/source/sleep duration.rst

                f'{wake_hour-sleep_hour}:{wake_minute-sleep_minute}'
            )

-the terminal shows an :doc:`AssertionError` the expected value is now a string that contains the subtraction of the sleep hour from the wake hour, separated by a delimiter ``:`` and the subtraction of the sleep minute from the wake minute, so if we have a wake_time of ``08:30`` and a sleep_time of ``07:11`` we should have ``1:19`` as the output
+the terminal shows an :doc:`AssertionError` the expected value is now a string that contains the subtraction of the sleep hour from the wake hour, separated by a delimiter ``:`` and the subtraction of the sleep minute from the wake minute, so if I have a wake_time of ``08:30`` and a sleep_time of ``07:11`` I should have ``1:19`` as the output

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^